beamlight-bootcamp/module3-Docker-Containers/Commands-and-examples/06_awscontainerservices.md

 - Advanced Task Scheduling: ECS provides advanced task placement options, such as task placement constraints and task placement strategies, allowing you to fine-tune container placement.
 - Hybrid Capabilities: ECS supports hybrid architectures by allowing you to connect on-premises resources to ECS clusters using AWS Outposts.

-Ultimately, the choice between ECS and Fargate depends on your specific requirements,

 # AWS Fargate

 * AWS Fargate: